Nine Guidelines to Choosing a Repair Facility

 - The shop should offer a “Lifetime Warranty” on its body work, and a minimum of “5 years”, preferably “Lifetime” on refinishing.

 - Ask the repair facility if they use new “Original Equipment Manufactures” parts, purchased from the dealer, or imitation parts.
 If the shop says they use IMITATION PARTS, leave immediately.
-No one can perform quality work with junk parts.
+No one can perform quality work

 - Make sure the repair facility is an “I-CAR” as well as an Automotive Service Excellence (ASE) certified facility.
 This assures you all technicians have been trained, and certified.

 - Tour the facility and look at the quality of work and cleanliness of the operation.
 Examine finished jobs and jobs in progress.

 - Ask the shop if they have any affiliation with insurance company Direct Repair Programs (DRP).
 If they are under contract to work for any specific insurance company they cannot work for you.
 Working for both sides is not ethical.
 Look for a repair facility without insurance company ties.
 The DRP agreements require the facility to work on “their” cars first offering discount on parts and labor, as well as concessions on repair procedures which will affect the quality of repairs to your vehicle.
 This could cause extensive delays in your repair.

 - Verify the repair facility is registered with the Ohio Board of Motor Vehicle Collision Repair and is a member in good standing.
 You can call the Ohio Board at 614-995-0714, on check their web page at www.state.oh.us/crb.
 This group maintains an